schnapsen-game/ssp_demo/readme.md

 ## Directory structure

-* client: a html page with some JS code, this is the webapp.
+* client: a html page with some JS code, a static asset, this is the webapp.
+It is served by the crossbar-service.
+(Client code is quite ugly, this is just a prototype.)
 * crossbar-service: a docker container for the crossbar.io WAMP router, also responsible for the static HTTP requests.
-* user-service: a node.js microservice
+* user-service: a node.js microservice, responsible for user registration and login.
+* table-service: a node.js microservice, responsible for table handling, but not for games.

 ## Install

 ### Needed packages for linux:

 * docker 1.12.x
-* node.js 4.6.x (LTS)
+* node.js 6.9.x (LTS)
 * wget
 * realpath